(ran PC, PS editions)

 "People may react in ways that we don't think are proper," Fennerty said.
 "But if you go back and look at British documents, the American patriots were considered terrorists, too."

-To Matt McDermott, Fariz was simply the leader of a W 63rd Street mosque and someone who calmed fears of an anti-Muslim backlash after the Sept.
-11 attacks.
+To Matt McDermott, Fariz was simply the leader of a W 63rd Street mosque and someone who had done some nice things to calm fears of an anti-Muslim backlash after Sept.
+11.

-"Obviously, I can't say he's innocent or guilty," he said.
+"Obviously, I can't say he's innocent or guilty.
+I have no idea," McDermott said.
 "But I was surprised by it.
 Based on my interaction and my work with him, it seems out of character."